Taytay, Rizal: Encomienda in Taytay

-Americans occupation
+American occupation

 Taytay suffered heavy casualties during the Philippine–American War in 1899, with the church almost burned down and most of the town razed to the ground.

 On June 11, 1901, Taytay became part of the newly created Province of Rizal by virtue of an Act No. 137 enacted by the First Philippine Commission.
 In 1903, Taytay was merged with the neighboring towns of Cainta and Angono by virtue of Act No. 942.
 That did not last long as Angono was separated to be merged with Binangonan later that year and Cainta became an independent town again in 1914.

 During the Second World War, Taytay was occupied by Japanese forces in 1942.
 Local soldiers of the pre-war 42nd Infantry Division of the Philippine Commonwealth Army and 4th Constabulary Regiment of the Philippine Constabulary liberated and entered Taytay in 1945 to help the recognized guerrilla fighter units to defeat and attack the Japanese Imperial Army.